runtimeverification/javamop/README.md

   Java [agents]
   (http://docs.oracle.com/javase/6/docs/api/java/lang/instrument/package-summary.html)
   make it possible to instrument programs running on the JVM.
-This option is the easiest one to use.
-Moreover, the user does not need AspectJ Compiler (ajc), or to know how to resolve dependencies in the target program.
+This option is the easiest one to use: AspectJ Compiler (ajc) is not needed and all the dependencies are contained within the agent.
 However, using this option may incur more runtime overhead, since it weaves the code at runtime.

 2. Static Weaving

-  Compared to the Java Agent option, Static Weaving has better performance, but it requires users to know how to use ajc and to resolve all the target program's dependencies by themselves.
+  Compared to the Java Agent option, Static Weaving has better performance, but it requires knowledge of using ajc and resolving all the target program's dependencies by themselves.

 (For a description of all JavaMOP options, please run the following from a terminal at any time: `javamop -h`)